JuliaML/DensityRatioEstimation.jl/README.md

 ### Hyperparameter tuning

-Methods like `KLIEP` are equiped with tuning strategies, and its hyperparameters can be found using the following line:
+Methods like `KLIEP` are equipped with tuning strategies, and its hyperparameters can be found using the following line:

 ```julia